aaronjanse/stick-bug-ml/README.md

 print(logloss_score)
 ```

-You can add lots more models and features if so desired.
+You can add more models and features if so desired.

 Since this library is built with reality in mind, you can easily get predictions for new/real-life data: